arvebratt/EITF70/LAB3/LabQuestions.md

 # Chapter 4
 _______________________________________________________________________________________________________________
 ## 4.1
+What does the code do?
-sends a string to the OLED
+	Sends three strings to the OLED.
 _______________________________________________________________________________________________________________
 ## 4.2
+Withoutrunning the code, does it seem like the functionhackedis ever called?
-No it does not
+	No it is never called.
 _______________________________________________________________________________________________________________
 ## 4.3
+Run the code once, what happens?
-It displays the string "H4ck3d" to the oled
+	It displays the string "H4ck3d" to the oled.
 _______________________________________________________________________________________________________________
 ## 4.4
+When calling thesecure_functionfunction, what will be pushed to the stack and at whichaddresses?
-pointer moves from 0x40DF to 0x40D1 = 14 steps
+	pointer moves from 0x40DF to 0x40D1 = 14 steps.
+Problem is that we only allocates 8 bytes but it seems to work anyways.
+We think that we write to memory that is not free.
 _______________________________________________________________________________________________________________
 ## 4.5
+At which addresses dostrcpycopy the last values?
+Is this correct?
+If not, is somethingoverwritten?
-r22 and r24
+	R22 and R24
 _______________________________________________________________________________________________________________
 ## 4.6
+As you exitstrcpyand executing theretinstruction insecure_function, what is the returnaddress?
+Where do we end up?
 	We end up at hacked, which means this code is executed at the stack instead of secure function.
 _______________________________________________________________________________________________________________